josmar-crwdstffng/angular/aio/content/start/start-data.md

     <code-example header="src/app/cart.service.ts" path="getting-started/src/app/cart.service.ts" region="get-shipping"></code-example>

-For more information about Angular's `HttpClient`, see the [Client-Server Interaction](guide/http "Server interaction through HTTP") guide.
+For more information about the `HttpClient` in Angular, see the [Client-Server Interaction](guide/http "Server interaction through HTTP") guide.

 ## Create a shipping component

-Now that you've configured your application to retrieve shipping data, you can create a place to render that data.
+Now that you have configured your application to retrieve shipping data, you can create a place to render that data.

 1. Generate a cart component named `shipping` in the terminal by running the following command: